yssource/rhai/doc/src/patterns/singleton.md

 This is the other way which involves directly exposing the data structures of the external system as a name singleton object in the scripting space.

-Use this when the API is complex and clearly object-based.
+Use this when the API is complex but has a clear object structure.

 For a relatively simple API that is action-based and not object-based, use the [Control Layer]({{rootUrl}}/patterns/control.md) pattern instead.